xuebai95/Motion-Transfer-Keypoints-Prediction/README.md

 The Training_Prediction folder under Keypoints_Prediction contains the following:

-1. Voxceleb data files and various functions related to FOMM inference in the subfolder FOMM
+1. The subfolder FOMM contains Voxceleb data files and various functions related to FOMM inference.

-2. Prediction using RNN, VAE and VRNN in the subfolder PREDICTOR.
+2. The subfolder PREDICTOR contains prediction functions using RNN, VAE and VRNN.

 The FOMM subfolder files are partially sourced from the original FOMM github: https://github.com/AliaksandrSiarohin/first-order-model